terraform-ibm-modules/stack-retrieval-augmented-generation/README.md

 The following [deployable architecture](https://cloud.ibm.com/docs/secure-enterprise?topic=secure-enterprise-understand-module-da#what-is-da) automates the deployment of a sample gen AI Pattern on IBM Cloud, including all underlying IBM Cloud and WatsonX infrastructure.
 This architecture implements the best practices for watsonx gen AI Pattern deployment on IBM Cloud, as described in the [reference architecture](https://cloud.ibm.com/docs/pattern-genai-rag?topic=pattern-genai-rag-genai-pattern).

 This deployable architecture provides a comprehensive foundation for trust, observability, security, and regulatory compliance.
 The architecture configures an IBM Cloud account to align with compliance settings.
 It also deploys key management and secrets management services and the infrastructure to support continuous integration (CI), continuous delivery (CD), and continuous compliance (CC) pipelines for secure management of the application lifecycle.
-It also deploys the WatsonX services suite and IBM Cloud Elasticsearch to faciliate a RAG pattern.
+It also deploys the WatsonX services suite and IBM Cloud Elasticsearch to facilitate a RAG pattern.
 These pipelines facilitate the deployment of the application, check for vulnerabilities and auditability, and help ensure a secure and trustworthy deployment of generative AI applications on IBM Cloud.

 ## Variations

-Two variations are available for this deployable architecture:
+This deployable architecture is available in four variations, grouped into two categories (Basic and Standard).
+Each category offers an option with or without a sample application deployment or pipeline:

-1. Basic variation:
+1. Basic variation - With sample application:
    - Code Engine Project: Provisions a Code Engine project, providing a fully managed platform for containerized applications.
    - Application Deployment: Deploys the application on the provisioned Code Engine project.
    - Elasticsearch Enterprise: Provisions an Elasticsearch [enterprise](https://cloud.ibm.com/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-elastic-offerings) instance for search and analytics capabilities.

-2. Standard variation:
+2. Standard variation - With sample application:
    - IBM Cloud OpenShift Cluster: Provisions an [IBM Cloud OpenShift cluster](https://cloud.ibm.com/docs/openshift?topic=openshift-overview)
    - VPC Network Infrastructure: Sets up the underlying VPC network infrastructure to support the OpenShift cluster.
    - Application Deployment: Deploys the application on the provisioned OpenShift cluster.
    - ElasticSearch Platinum Plan: Leverages the platinum plan of ElasticSearch, which includes the [ELSER](https://cloud.ibm.com/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-elser-embeddings-elasticsearch) model for advanced vector generation capabilities.

+3. Basic variation:
+   - Code Engine Project: Provisions a Code Engine project, providing a fully managed platform for containerized applications.
+   - Elasticsearch Enterprise: Provisions an Elasticsearch [enterprise](https://cloud.ibm.com/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-elastic-offerings) instance for search and analytics capabilities.

+4. Standard variation:
+   - IBM Cloud OpenShift Cluster: Provisions an [IBM Cloud OpenShift cluster](https://cloud.ibm.com/docs/openshift?topic=openshift-overview)
+   - VPC Network Infrastructure: Sets up the underlying VPC network infrastructure to support the OpenShift cluster.
+   - ElasticSearch Platinum Plan: Leverages the platinum plan of ElasticSearch, which includes the [ELSER](https://cloud.ibm.com/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-elser-embeddings-elasticsearch) model for advanced vector generation capabilities.

 ## Objective and benefits

 This deployable architecture is designed to showcase a fully automated deployment of a retrieval augmented generation application through IBM Cloud Projects.
 It provides a flexible and customizable foundation for your own watsonx applications on IBM Cloud.
-This architecture deploys the following [sample application](https://github.com/IBM/gen-ai-rag-watsonx-sample-application) by default.
+This architecture deploys the following [sample application](https://github.com/IBM/gen-ai-rag-watsonx-sample-application) by default for the variations that allow provisioning sample application.

 By using this architecture, you can accelerate your deployment and tailor it to meet your business needs and enterprise goals.